 Control by Principal Stockholder.
 Upon completion of the Merger, The Dun & Bradstreet Corporation ("D & B"), will own at least 46,109,648 shares of Gartner Common Stock and 1,600,000 shares of Gartner common stock, Class B (representing all outstanding shares of Gartner common stock, Class B).
 The Class B shares have four votes per share in the election of directors and one vote per share on all other matters.
-Accordingly, D & B will hold securities representing at least % of the voting interest of Gartner with respect to the election of directors nd % with respect to other matters.
-D & B has 2 representatives on Gartner's and Board of Directors as of June , 1996, but has voting powers sufficient to elect the entire Board.
+Accordingly, D & B will hold securities representing at least 52.4% of the voting interest of Gartner with respect to the election of directors and 49.9% with respect to other matters.
+D & B has 2 representatives on Gartner's Board of Directors as of June 24, 1996, but has voting powers sufficient to elect the entire Board.
 Accordingly, D & B may be deemed to have control over the management and affairs of Gartner.
 D & B also has sufficient voting power to determine the outcome of matters submitted to the Gartner stockholders for approval.
-D & B's majority ownership of Gartner may have the effect of making certain transactions more difficult or impossible to consummate without the support of D & B, including proxy contests, mergers involving Gartner, tender offers, open-market purchase programs or other purchases of Gartner Common Stock that could give stockholders of Gartner the opportunity to realize a premium over the then prevailing market price for their shares of Gartner Common Stock.
+D & B's majority ownership of Gartner may have the effect of making certain transactions more difficult or impossible to consummate without the support of D & B, including proxy contests, mergers involving Gartner, tender offers, open-market purchase programs or other purchases of Gartner Common Stock.
 Moreover, D & B's voting control could preclude or discourage a competitive bid in the event D & B bids to acquire remaining shares of outstanding Gartner Common Stock.
 The share ownership position of D & B could also impair the existence of a liquid market for Gartner's Common Stock.
 D & B is not restricted by Gartner in its ability to increase its ownership position in Gartner.